-In order to complete the next few steps, you’ll need to assign access to manipulate the app to the admin.
-While in the setup page, click Permission Sets found under users:
+In order to complete the next few steps, you’ll need to assign permissions to those using the Proposify Appex app.
+While in the Setup, select Permission Sets found under Users:

-Here, you’ll see a bunch of different apps that use permission sets.
-Click the clone link next to proposify standard user:
+Here, you’ll see a list of permission sets.
+Select Proposify standard user:

-Click manage assignments found in the toolbar in the permission sets page:
+Select Manage Assignments found in the toolbar in the Permission Sets page:

 Here, you’ll see a list of all available users in your organization.
-Check the box next to all of the users that would use the app (hint: it’s everyone with a seat in Proposify), then click assign.
+Enable the users that would use Proposify (i.e., everyone with a seat), then select Assign.